SnowBroScott/possibly-a-hero-canonical/decision-log.md

 structure (e.g., challenges shifting behavior once all primaries are unlocked).
 This is HP-12 / a dedicated deepening-economy session.
 The two tracks EXIST and are independent; their economy stays in the box.

+---

+DECISION LOG ENTRY

+DECISION: Morale is a parallel city-state system, not part of the feedback scale — and it produces no run-side mechanical effect.
+Resolves the Cross-System Audit tensions between City_Layer and World_Feedback.

+MORALE IS PARALLEL TO THE FEEDBACK SCALE.
+Morale and the feedback scale are two different systems that both respond to player behavior.
+The feedback scale is the narrative mirror (names, channel reactions, the world's read) — it reflects, never rewards, never gates.
+Morale is a city-state system: a real, earned output of Escort Defense missions (with a secondary trickle from minor objectives), parallel to resources (Boss Fight) and intel (Horde Survival).
+The feedback scale does NOT "drive the morale temperature."
+Any language asserting that is in error.

+MORALE HAS NO RUN-SIDE MECHANICAL EFFECT.
+The morale XP multiplier is removed.
+Morale produces no mechanical reward in the run layer — there is no city→run XP wire.
+Morale is mechanically real on the CITY side (it drives the city's warmth, atmosphere, how lived-in the streets read) and inert on the RUN side.
+This keeps the feedback layer's non-negotiable intact (the world's narrative response never produces a mechanical reward) by ensuring morale, a separate system, also produces no run reward.

+MORALE DOES NOT GATE NAMING.
+Name emergence reads behavior patterns (the three-branch naming engine, NOTED 6/16), not morale state.
+Any language tying citizen name emergence to morale level ("high morale surfaces names, low morale doesn't") is superseded and removed.

+NO PENALTY: Consistent with consequence without punishment — low morale is never a deduction or a stingier city; removing the multiplier removes the question entirely, since morale now produces no run reward to withhold.

+WHY: Cross-System Audit found four tensions (City_Layer / World_Feedback) all rooted in one unanswered question: is morale part of the feedback scale or a parallel system?
+Locked Run Design already answers it — morale is the named city output of Escort Defense, parallel to resources and intel — so morale is parallel by locked canon, and World_Feedback's "scale drives morale" framing was the error.
+Removing the run XP multiplier resolves the §9 conflict at the source rather than guarding it with a rule.
+City_Layer's omission of a city→run XP wire was correct; World_Feedback §5 was the error.

+REPLACES: Supersedes the morale XP multiplier (Morale — XP Multiplier and City-Wide Scope, May 8) and any feedback-scale-drives-morale or morale-gates-naming language in World_Feedback.
+Consistent with locked Run Design (Escort Defense → morale), locked Guiding Principles, the hidden-scale model, and the three-branch naming engine.

+STATUS: NOTED

+---

+DECISION LOG ENTRY

+DECISION: Stage progression runs on three parallel mission "XP bars" that together unlock the stage boss.
+(Refinement of the locked stage-progression model — NOTED for integration; not yet folded into City_Layer.)

+The three main mission types each fill a parallel stage-progression bar:
+- RESOURCE BOSS (Boss Fight) — fills the resource bar (the big bad guarding necessary city resources; "resource boss" delineates it from the stage boss).
+- ESCORT DEFENSE — fills the morale bar.
+- HORDE SURVIVAL — fills the intel bar.

+Each bar requires the same or a similar amount of completion to fill.
+As the bars fill, they unlock narrative, atmospheric, and aesthetic elements of the city along the way.
+When all three bars are full, the stage boss unlocks.
+Defeating the stage boss advances the city to the next stage.

+This refines, and is consistent with, locked Run Design: Run Design already states all three mission types are structurally necessary to progress and that the area/stage boss gates the next stage.
+This model specifies HOW the non-intel mission types are necessary — each fills a required progression bar — rather than replacing the boss gate.
+Resources remain Boss Fight's output;
+nothing is dropped.

+WHY: City_Layer §4 has specified stage progression only vaguely ("tied to player progression and playtime," "overall run completion").
+This names the
+mechanism: three mission outputs as three progression bars, all required, boss unlocks when all three are full.
+It makes the three mission types symmetric (three tracks to one gate) and gives morale a clear, unique mechanical job (the city's progression, not the player's) distinct from the narrative scale.

+REPLACES: Refines (does not replace) the stage-progression language in City_Layer §4 and the area/stage-boss gate in locked Run Design.
+Integration
+target: City_Layer §4, with a deliberate Canon Guard pass against locked Run Design.

+STATUS: NOTED — captured this session; NOT yet integrated into City_Layer.
+Integration (City_Layer §4 rewrite + Run Design consistency pass) is its own beat next session.